Kidev/ComfyUI-Fisheye-effects/README.md

 - Format options: fullframe and circular
 - Adjustable FOV and PFOV parameters

+### Tips
+- The `orthographic` mapping keeps the entirety of the image data, so going back and forth works well, see `examples/BackAndForth.json`

 ## Installation

 1. Clone this repository into your ComfyUI custom_nodes folder: